AxiosLeo/webhook-cd/README.md

 ## Prerequisites

 - Node.js and npm
-- Access to a Coding.net instance and repositories you wish to deploy.
+- Access to Coding.net and/or GitHub repositories you wish to deploy.
 - RabbitMQ server (recommended: use Docker for development environment)
 - Docker (optional, for running RabbitMQ in development)